santoshtera/extract/README.md

 ##Day 2 ---

 1. Update -- nested.js and nest.html in /static/nested folder.
+Take update of these two files.
-2.
+2. Done only to add rows to table, we will look into trash thing tomorrow.